Fanfare (song): Release and promotion

 On May 5, 2020, Twice announced the release of their sixth Japanese single titled "Fanfare", describing it as "an upbeat song that hopes to add a bright energy to everyone around the world".
 "Fanfare" was pre-released as a digital single on various online music portals on June 19, and the music video was released online the same day.
 On July 4, Twice performed "Fanfare" for the first time on NHK's music program Shibuya Note.
 The CD single was released on July 8 in four different versions: Standard Edition, Limited Edition A, Limited Edition B, and Once Japan Limited Edition.

 Commercial performance

-The CD single debuted at number 2 on the daily ranking of Oricon Singles Chart with 108,796 units sold on July 7, 2020.
+The CD single debuted at number 2 on the daily ranking of the Oricon Singles Chart with 108,796 units sold on July 7, 2020.
 It topped the weekly Oricon Singles Chart with 176,725 copies sold.
 It also debuted atop the Billboard Japan Hot 100 with 208,778 copies sold, 5,529 downloads, and 2,198,665 streams recorded July 6–12.